arthurjosephtech/arthurjosephtech/automation/device-preprovisioning-onboarding.md

-🚀 Modern Device Onboarding & Pre-Provisioning Pipeline End-to-End Automation of Windows Provisioning Using Intune, Okta, Autopilot, and Zero-Touch Deployment
+Modern Device Onboarding & Pre-Provisioning Pipeline End-to-End Automation of Windows Provisioning Using Intune, Okta, Autopilot, and Zero-Touch Deployment

-This project documents how I engineered a modern, automated, and scalable onboarding pipeline for Windows devices at an enterprise law firm.
-The redesign replaces a slow, manual, inconsistent process with a zero-touch, identity-driven provisioning workflow built using:
+This project documents the engineering of a modern, automated, and scalable onboarding pipeline for Windows devices at an enterprise law firm.
+The redesign replaces a slow and inconsistent process with a zero-touch, identity-driven provisioning workflow using:

 Microsoft Intune (Win32 Pre-Provisioning + Autopilot ESP)

-Okta (password-only first login → enforced MFA after enrollment)
+Okta (password-only first login; MFA enforced after enrollment)

 Azure AD / Entra ID

-Security baselines, app bundles, and automation policies
+Standardized security baselines and configuration automation

-The result is a standardized, secure, sub-30-minute provisioning flow that drastically improves IT efficiency and the new-hire experience.
+The result is a standardized, secure, sub-30-minute provisioning flow that significantly improves IT efficiency and the new-hire experience.

-🧩 Executive Summary
+Executive Summary

 Before this project, device onboarding:

-Took 45–90 minutes
+Required 45–90 minutes

-Required hands-on IT involvement

-Frequently failed due to:

-MFA setup blockers
+Involved manual setup

-Slow application deployments

-Inconsistent policy application
+Frequently ran into MFA loops and inconsistent deployments

-I designed and implemented a three-phase automated provisioning architecture that:
+A new three-phase automated provisioning architecture was developed to:

-✔️ Eliminates manual setup
+Eliminate manual setup

-✔️ Enforces consistent security configuration
+Enforce consistent security configuration

-✔️ Automates all application & policy deployment
+Automate all app and policy deployment

-✔️ Removes first-login MFA blockers
+Remove first-login MFA blockers

-✔️ Cuts IT effort by ~70%
+Reduce IT effort by ~70%

-✔️ Gets users to a working desktop in under 30 minutes
+Deliver a fully configured desktop in under 30 minutes

-This system is now the standard for all workstation deployments.
+This workflow is now the standard for all workstation deployments.

-🏗️ Architecture Overview
+Architecture Overview

-Three-Phase Pipeline
+The onboarding pipeline consists of three stages:

 +-------------------+        +----------------------+        +-----------------------+
 | Phase 1           |        | Phase 2              |        | Phase 3               |
 | Pre-Provisioning  | -----> | Okta Login           | -----> | Windows Autopilot     |
 | (IT Prep Stage)   |        | Optimization         |        | Enrollment            |
 +-------------------+        +----------------------+        +-----------------------+
      20–25 min                     Instant                        <10 min

-Each phase handles a specific part of the lifecycle, ensuring a fully configured workstation before first login.
+Each stage ensures the device is fully prepared prior to the user’s first interaction.

-🔵 Phase 1 — Pre-Provisioning (20–25 Minutes)
+Phase 1: Pre-Provisioning (20–25 Minutes)
-Zero-touch IT prep before the user ever sees the device
+Overview

-This phase produces a ready-to-use, secure, and fully configured workstation, including:
+This stage produces a ready-to-use, secure workstation before the end user signs in.

-✅ Core Applications Installed (Win32)
+Applications Installed

 Microsoft 365 Apps